Easy Polish Kolache Cookies

 • You can also add extra powdered sugar when serving to make the cookies look extra festive!

-Yes, you can freeze the baked cookies for up to 3 months.
+• Can you freeze kolache cookies?
+Absolutely.
+Freeze the baked cookies for up to 3 months.
 Place in a freezer safe container or ziplock bag.
 Thaw overnight in the refrigerator then add powdered sugar when serving.

 Traditional Fillings for Kolachky Cookies

 • Apricot Preserves.
-The Apricot Kolache cookie is one of my favorite flavors!
+The Apricot Kolache cookie is one of my favorite flavors of jam filling!

 • Strawberry Preserves.
-I make this flavor Kolach cookie for the kids, as it seems to be THEIR favorite, even though it’s not traditional.
+I make this flavor Kolache cookie for the kids, as it seems to be THEIR favorite, even though it’s not traditional.

 • Poppyseed filling.
 You can buy cans of poppy seed filling (near pie filling).
 This is so good and Poppy Seed Kolache cookies are a family favorite!